 The results of our experiment with real calls

 In our experiment with real calls, we discovered that in 36% of the calls, the Agent used a monologue (75+ words) once or more.
 We extended the experiment and saw that in 20% of the calls there were monologues with 100+ consecutive words from the Agents.
 Our experience shows that the calls with those 100+ word monologues do not lead to sales.
 Analyzing existing customer service calls can generate great sales leads, read more about that from our previous article.

 This is the sort of data that the software can provide – general statistics with further access to each problematic call.
 It is the Sales Manager’s role to decide where to draw the lines.
 Firstly, when does a monologue become a problem?
 Furthermore, when is a speech a monologue?
 Which calls to filter out?
 These are questions that will be important both for the Sales and Quality teams and Managers.
 Analyzing the calls and statistics will help create more efficient guidelines, give detailed feedback, and monitor constantly.

-Improve your sales by improving your call flow and coaching the Agents based on automated call analysis
+Improve your sales by improving your call flow, reducing monologues, and coaching the Agents based on automated call analysis